Vic-Warden/Digital-Life-Hipper-Monitoring/docs/Research/List_Ideas.md

 #### Description

-The Flask app serves an API at `/api/ideas` that returns a list of AI use cases.
-The data is stored in a local JSON file (`ideas.json`) to simulate persistent storage.
+The Flask application serves an API to `/api/ideas` which returns a list of AI use cases.
+The data is stored in a local JSON file

 #### Key Features:
-- CORS enabled to allow frontend on another port ( 8000 ) to access API on port 5000
+- CORS enabled to allow the frontend on another port ( 8000 ) to access the API on port 5000
-- Reads data dynamically from `ideas.json`
+- Reads data from `ideas.json`.
-- Simple route `/ping` for test purposes
+- Simple `/ping` route for test purposes

-#### Code Snippet
+#### Code

 ```python
 from flask import Flask, jsonify